PelleLille/hsl-docs/functions.rst

 .. data:: FFIType

-  A FFIType resource holds information about a function signature.
+  An FFIType resource holds information about a function signature.

   The following types are available.